 (left) Structure of the SecM-stalled ribosome determined with MDFF.
 SecA is shown for visualization purposes only. (middle) Atomic-scale view of SecM in the ribosome’s exit tunnel, near the PTC at the top.
 Residues involved in ribosome-SecM interactions are labeled. (right) Schematic of the communication pathway connecting SecM to the ribosome’s PTC.

 The ribosome is a large molecular machine, consisting of rRNA and proteins, that is responsible for protein synthesis in all cells.
 During protein synthesis, the genetic information in mRNA is decoded into a sequence of amino acids and these amino acids are linked together with peptide bonds, one at a time.
-Both the recognition and linking of amino acids occur in the peptidyl transferase center (PTC), while the nascent peptide exits the ribosome through the protein exit tunnel (PET).
+Both the recognition and linking of amino acids occur in the peptidyl transferase center (PTC), while the nascent peptide exits the ribosome through the polypeptide exit tunnel (PET).
 Since there are significant structural differences between eukaryotic and prokaryotic ribosomes, the ribosome makes an excellent target for antibiotics, which can kill harmful bacteria without harming the host eukaryotic cells.

 One class of antibiotics that targets the bacterial ribosome is macrolides and their derivatives.
 Their general structure is a 14-, 15- or 16-atom cyclic lactone ring with attached sugars, peptides or other functional groups.

 Macrolides operate by binding in the ribosome’s PET, blocking the exit of nascent peptides.
 The blockage prevents continued synthesis once the nascent peptide reaches the macrolide, and the unfinished peptide dissociates from the ribosome.
 Unfortunately, due to the extensive use of macrolides, several strains of bacteria have become resistant to them.
 According to experimental studies, exchange or methylation of specific rRNA residues in the ribosome induces resistance to some or all macrolides.